Saj-Bytes/exploratory-data-analysis---customer-loans-in-finance658/README.md

 7. transformed_df.csv - Database after nulls have been removed.
 Before any transformations have been applied onto dataframe.

+8. data_analysis.ipynb - Data analysis performed for Milestone 4.
+Reads the pkl file and performs the analysis.

 ## Packages that need to be installed:
 - pyYAML: pip install PyYAML